bkor-git/AD-Project/Dataset/Simulation/README.md

    * [Normal]
    * [Abnormal]
  * [README.md](./)

-## Overview
-In this project, we work with a number of agents to simulate crowd behaviour in different scenarios, such as a train station waiting area.
-We discover how patterns of movement can be formed from the simplest of rules that mimic crowd behaviour in the real world.
-By the end, we have created a crowded scene with humanoid characters walking and avoiding each other as well as reaching their goals one step at a time.

 ### Dataset
 The CSV files contain time-series data of agents’ coordinates, acceleration, rotation, and